dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 mentandincludesanadditionalcomputationthatadjuststhecommissionbeforeexitingthefunction.Thisadditionalcomputationmultipliestheoriginalcommissionbythenumberofyearsinservices,dividesby100,andthenaddstheresulttotheoriginalcomputation.

-Here’s an example of how you can write a formula by using this function.
+Here's an example of how you can write a formula by using this function.
 (ItassumesthatthesalesamountisincellA1;cellB1specifiesthenumberofyearsthesalespersonhasworked.)

 =Commission2(A1,B1)